House of 1000 Corpses: Casting

 Erin Daniels portrayed Denise Willis.
 Chris Hardwick was cast as Jerry Goldsmith, a young man who was seen as "hyper" and "wise-cracking".
 The character Bill Hudley was portrayed by Rainn Wilson.
 House of 1000 Corpses served as one of Wilson's first films, though he found mainstream success following the film's release.
 Mary Knowles, Bill's girlfriend, was played by Jennifer Jostyn.
 Mary was seen as the most confrontational of the group, often clashing with Baby due to her flirtatious relationship with Bill.
 Harrison Young was selected to play Don Willis, the father of Denise who later goes looking for her and her group of friends.
 Tom Towles and Walton Goggins portrayed Lieutenant George Wydell and Deputy Steve Naish, respectively; the pair work with Don to find the missing group.

 Irwin Keyes was cast as Ravelli, the assistant to Captain Spaulding who helps run the tourist attraction.
 Michael J. Pollard portrayed Stucky, a friend of Captain Spaulding and Ravelli's.
 Chad Bannon and David Reynolds played Killer Karl and Richard "Little Dick" Wick, two men who try to rob Captain Spaulding's shop and are murdered.
 William H. Basset had a small role in the film as Sheriff Frank Huston.
 Joe Dobbs III played Gerry Ober, a man who works at the liquor store; he is later given the nickname "Goober" by Baby.
 Gregg Gibbs appeared as Dr. Wolfenstein during the "murder ride".
 Zombie made a cameo appearance as Dr. Wolfenstein's assistant.
 Despite initially planning to appear as Dr. Wolfenstein, Zombie opted to be his assistant instead, believing he would look "normal" in costume.
 Walter Phelan was cast as Dr. Satan, whose real name was S. Quintin Quale.

+Actress and pin-up model Jeanne Carmen had been cast in House of 1000 Corpses as Miss Bunny, a dead animal puppeteer.
+However, Carmen's character was ultimately cut from the film.